 The Total War series, developed by Sega and Creative Assembly, continues to raise the standards when it comes to PC-Strategy games.
 With each iteration, they keep improving their formula, giving us award-winning games at every turn.
 Feral Interactive is the one behind the Total War franchise on MacOS.
 All of Feral’s ports are Gold Editions of course, including downloadable content and more.

 Overall, Napoleon: Total War is an excellent package, picking up right where Empire: Total War left off.
-The game takes place during the Napoleonic wars (from 1796 to Napoleon’s defeat at the battle of Waterloo) and follows Napoleon's military career.
+The game takes place during the Napoleonic wars (from 1796 to Napoleon’s defeat at the battle of Waterloo) and follows Napoleon’s military career.
 The only reason it isn’t one of the leading Mac strategy games is because it was replaced by the impressive Total War: Warhammer.

 The tutorial is a good place to start if you’re new to the game (or not), as it teaches you basic combat for Land and Sea and has a great “Campaign Tutorial” where you play through Napoleon’s early years.
 This campaign will teach you the basic mechanics of the campaign and introduces you to the full single-player campaign.
 Total War games are known for their tight and deep mechanics, but also their huge sense of scale.
 If you are new to Total War games, do not skip the tutorial!

 Napoleon TW plays much like the two other games that came before it.
 The mechanics are much the same as Empire’s and it has some touches of Rome: Total War too.
 You have three game modes to play through: The campaign, Land battles, and Sea battles.
 The campaign takes place across Europe, the Middle East, and South Africa, each continent with its own missions and objectives.

 There were a few AI problems on the Campaign Map, with enemy armies being moved around pointlessly and the odd smaller army sent to an unnecessary death.
 In any case, this is where the game is controlled.
 The Land and Sea battles occur when attacking a town, city or ship during the campaign mode and happen in real time.